Resisting Large Data Variations via Introspective Transformation Network: Introduction

 \section{Introduction}

 There has been rapidly progress on vision classification problem due to advances in convolutional neural networks (CNNs) \cite{CNN, alexNet, VGG, googleNet, ResNet, huang2017densely}.
 CNNs are able to produce promising performance given sufficient training data.
-However, when the training data is limited and unable to cover all the data variations in the testing data (e.g., the training set is MNIST, but the testing set is affNIST), the trained networks generalize poorly on the testing data.
-Consequently, how to learn deep networks which can resist large variations between training and testing data is a significant challenge for building accurate and robust image classifiers.
+However, generalization performance is poor when the training data is limited and fails to cover the range of variations in the testing data (e.g., training on MNIST, but testing on distorted digits in affNIST).
+Consequently, training deep networks that can resist large variations between training and testing data is a significant challenge for producing accurate and robust image classifiers.

-To address this issue, a typical strategy is to apply data augmentation to enlarging the training set, i.e., applying various transformations, including random translations, rotations and flips as well as Gaussian noise injection, to the existing training data.
-This strategy is very effective in improving the performance, but it is essentially a brute-force method which is inefficient, as it exhaustively performs all these transformations to every training samples.
-Neither is it theoretically well formulated.
+A typical strategy to improve robustness is to apply data augmentation to enlarge the training set by applying various transformations such as random translations, rotations and flips as well as Gaussian noise injection to the available training images.
+This strategy is often very effective in improving generalization performance, but it is essentially an inefficient, brute-force method that exhaustively samples from all possible transformations for every training sample.
+Furthermore, the range and type of such augmentations are chosen heuristically with no strong theoretical justification.